Subi Reef: Topography and features

 The atoll measures 5.7 km along its longer southwest–northeast axis, and is up to 3.5 km wide.
 Its total area including the lagoon and rim of the atoll measures 16 sqkm, and the lagoon is up to 22 m deep.

 Naturally above water only at low tide, the atoll surrounds a lagoon.
 The People's Republic of China has constructed a 4-story building, a weather observation station with doppler weather radar, wharfs, and an airport in the area.
 A buoyed channel guides ships to the inner lagoon which is 3.7 km in diameter.

 UNCLOS Maritime Ruling

 On 12 July 2016, the UNCLOS special arbitral tribunal in the Philippines v.
-China case confirmed that Subi Reef is, or in its natural condition was, exposed at low tide and submerged at high tide and is, accordingly a low-tide elevation that does not generate entitlement to a territorial sea, exclusive economic zone or continental shelf, but is within 12 miles of a high-tide feature Sandy Cay on the atoll's west of Thitu Island.
+China case confirmed that Subi Reef is, or in its natural condition was, exposed at low tide and submerged at high tide and is, accordingly a low-tide elevation that does not generate entitlement to a territorial sea, exclusive economic zone or continental shelf, but is within 12 mi of a high-tide feature Sandy Cay on the atoll's west of Thitu Island.

 As the Subi Reef is under the water, it is considered by the Third United Nations Conference on the Law of the Sea (UNCLOS III) as "sea bed" in "international waters".
 Although the PRC had ratified a limited UNCLOS III not allowing innocent passage of warships, according to the UNCLOS III, features built on the sea bed cannot have territorial waters.